ash-project/ash_graphql/documentation/how_to/handle-errors.md

 # Handling Errors

-There are various options that can be set on the Api module to determine how errors behave and/or are shown in the GraphQL.
+There are various options that can be set on the Domain module to determine how errors behave and/or are shown in the GraphQL.

 ## Showing raised errors